-While pregnancy brings the joy of having a baby, it comes with a lot of changes in the body and mind.
-The physical changes cause mood swings, cravings in addition to various other feelings that become more severe as the date of delivery comes closer.
-Childbirth brings out a lot of emotions like excitement and happiness but also cause fear and anxiety due to the changes happening.
-These emotions in addition to irregular sleep and crying spells often occur in new mothers and is known as ‘baby blues’.
-Most new mothers have this for a few days after childbirth and this may go on up to 2 weeks.
-If this feeling persists for a longer period, it becomes a form of depression known as postpartum depression.
+While pregnancy brings the joy of having a baby, it comes with many changes in the body and mind.
+The physical changes cause mood swings, cravings, and various other feelings that become more severe as the delivery date comes closer.
+Childbirth brings out many emotions like excitement and happiness but also causes fear and anxiety due to the changes happening.
+These emotions, in addition to irregular sleep and crying spells, often occur in new mothers and is known as ‘baby blues’.
+Most new mothers have this for a few days after childbirth, and this may go on for up to 2 weeks.
+If this feeling persists for a more extended period, it becomes a form of depression known as postpartum depression.

-Mothers with postpartum depression experience various changes that make it very difficult for them to carry out day to day activities effectively for both themselves and for others.
-It is difficult for the person themselves to understand what they are going through but family members and caregivers around should be aware and should take the next step towards treatment if the symptoms carry on to be prolonged for a long enough time.
+Mothers with postpartum depression experience various changes that make it very difficult for them to carry out day-to-day activities effectively for themselves and others.
+It is difficult for the person themselves to understand what they are going through, but family members and caregivers around should be aware.
+They should take the next step towards treatment if the symptoms carry on to be prolonged for a long enough time.